T-Bunckenburg93/nebData/docs/averageFleet.md

 # What does the average Neb game look like?

-To begin, Lets take a look at the breakdown of fleets in neb:
-This is across all battles (that I have).
-Lets take a look and make some thoughts!
+I've recently spent a bit of work parsing the data from a vast amount of battle reports, and the things I could do with this data was quite overwelming.
+So Ive decided to start small.

+I want to know what an average game of Neb looks like in a few spaces.
+While I could look at things like, average game time, I'm not too interested in that minutia.
+I decided to start with fleet composition across all players, and the win rates between OSP and ANS.
+Lets get to it!

+## Fleet Composition
-## ANS Hulls
+### ANS Hulls

 | Hull                   | mean               | median |
 | ---------------------- | ------------------ | ------ |